Ant Care & Keeping, Ant Facts & Stories

 What is Carebara diversa?

-You find wild Carebara diversa across the warm parts of Asia:
+You’ll find wild Carebara diversa across the warm parts of Asia:

 • India and Sri Lanka

-• Southern China (including Yunnan and Hainan)
+• Southern China (Yunnan, Hainan)

 • Thailand, Vietnam, Cambodia, Laos